boot-clj/boot/README.md

 * **Project output directory.** This is specified in the `:out-path` key of the project boot environment.
 This is where the final artifacts produced by the entire build process are placed.
-This directory is kept organized and free of stale artifacts by boot, automatically.
-This means that files may be removed from it by boot when they no longer correspond to artifacts created during the build process.
+This directory is kept up to date and free of stale artifacts by boot, automatically.
+Tasks should not add files directly to this directory or manipulate the files it contains.
+Instead, tasks emit artifacts to staging directories (see below) and boot takes care of syncing them to the output directory at the end of each build cycle.

 * **Generated source directories.** These directories are created by tasks via the `mksrcdir!` function.
 Generated source dirs are similar to the project